DesyncTheThird/corne-keymap/readme.md

 In place of the bracket macro as on the `Data` layer, there is an *enumeration macro*:
 - The `++` macro outputs `1` on first press and increments on subsequent presses, rolling over to `0` after `9`, and resetting to `1` when the `Edit` layer is released.

-  Holding `Shift` will replace the current number with its successor; holding `Ctrl` will decrement instead; and holding both will replace the the current number with its predecessor.
+  Holding `Shift` will *replace* the current number with its successor; holding `Ctrl` will decrement instead; and holding both will replace the the current number with its predecessor.

-  This macro is also available on the `Program` and `Symbol` layers; the internal state is retained between all three instances, and is reset only when the `Edit` layer is activated and released.
+  This macro is also available on the `Program` and `Symbol` layers; the internal state is retained between all three instances and is reset only when the `Edit` layer is activated and released.

 There are also various macros for quickly selecting and manipulating text:
 - The two directional `Select` macros select in the indicated directions from the current cursor position.
 Pressing/holding the keys will extend the selection one word at a time; activating the opposite macro will retract the selection instead.